 1. Start with the First Day of Your Last Menstrual Period (LMP)

-Example: If your last period started on January 1st, that’s considered day one of your pregnancy even though you likely ovulated and conceived around two weeks later.
+Example: If your last period began on January 1st, that counts as the first day of your pregnancy even though you probably conceived about two weeks later.

 2. Count the Weeks from Your LMP

-Once you know your LMP, you can count the weeks from that date to figure out how far along you are.
-Most pregnancies last about 40 weeks, so your due date will be approximately 40 weeks from your LMP.
+Once you know your LMP, you can count the number of weeks from that date.
+Most pregnancies last around 40 weeks, so your due date will be 40 weeks from your LMP.

 3. Use a Pregnancy Calculator

-If math isn’t your thing (no judgment here!), you can use an online pregnancy calculator.
-Just enter the first day of your last period, and it will tell you how many weeks pregnant you are and your estimated due date.
+Not into math?
+No problem.
+Use an online pregnancy due date calculator just plug in your LMP, and it will tell you how many weeks pregnant you are and your estimated due date

 4. Confirm with an Ultrasound